SheldonTsui/GOF_NeurIPS2021/README.md

 ## Pretrained Models
 We provide pretrained models for BFM, CelebA, and Cats.
 Please refer to [this link](https://drive.google.com/drive/folders/1dh2PF29Z4UhS8lk_8WCGDgkoYhKwDBQu?usp=sharing).

+As mentioned in the supplementary, the training of all models starts from an early (about 2K iterations) pretrained model with the correct outward-facing faces.
+We also provide the early pretrained models for three datasets in [this link](https://drive.google.com/drive/folders/1tXCPJsTZlcQ7BDag7DUJwQFcEbycFsia?usp=sharing).
+If you want to start from the early pretrained models, you can replace the 'load_dir' name in bash files in `auto_bash` with the corresponding path of these pretrained models.
+Since the optimizer parameters are not provided here, you may need to comment L138~139 out.

 ## Citation
 If you find this codebase useful for your research, please cite: